bookofproofs/bookofproofs.github.io/_sources/history/20th-century/keldysh-mstislav.md

 title: Keldysh (2), Mstislav Vsevolodovich
 born: 1911
 died: 1978
-keywords: Mstislav Keldysh, aerohydrodynamics, functional analysis, differential equations, variational iterations, Moscow Mathematical Society, Equations of Mathematical Physics
+keywords: mstislav vsevolodovich keldysh,keldysh
-description: Mstislav Keldysh made groundbreaking contributions in aerohydrodynamics, functional analysis, differential equations, and variational iterations.
-He also was the first President of the Moscow Mathematical Society and wrote the classic "Equations of Mathematical Physics".
+description: Mstislav Keldysh was a Latvian-born Soviet mathematician and engineer who did important work on aerohydrodynamics.
+He also worked on functions of a complex variable and differential equations.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---